UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 - the package supports either `C++` or `Python`
     - if using `C++`, target `C++17` in your CMakeLists.txt file
-- the package needs to have the `ackermann_msgs` dependency
+- the package needs to have `ackermann_msgs` and `rclcpp` (or `rclpy` if using python) as dependencies
 - Your package folder should be neat.
 You shouldn't have multiple `src` folders or unnecessary `install` or `build` folders.

 The goal is to have a working ROS2 package that can contain code for building a part of a robotic application.
 You will get experience with specifying dependencies for your package, which is code written by someone else (or maybe even you) that your code will require to run properly.

 #### Step 2: Create a publisher node

-Create a node for publishing [odometry data](https://en.wikipedia.org/wiki/Odometry), which you will later subscribe to and manipulate.
+Create a node called `odom_publisher` for publishing [odometry data](https://en.wikipedia.org/wiki/Odometry), which you will later subscribe to and manipulate.
 You will write this node in whatever language you specified your package to be in.

 **requirements:**

 - your publisher listens to two ROS parameters `v` and `d`.
-- your publisher publishes an `AckermannDriveStamped` message with the `speed` field equal to the `v` parameter and `steering_angle` field equal to the `d` parameter, and to a topic named `drive`.
+- your publisher publishes an `AckermannDriveStamped` message to a topic named `drive` with the following fields set:
+    - `speed` equal to the `v` parameter
+    - `steering_angle` equal to the `d` parameter
+    - `stamp` equal to the current time (hint: you can get this using a method on the parent Node class)
-- your node publishes data as fast as possible.
+- your node publishes data at a rate of 1KHz.

+If you want to go above and beyond, try setting floating point ranges on the two parameters `v` and `d`.

-You can test your node by building your package with `colcon build --packages-select onboarding` (and then source the newly built code using `source install/setup.bash`)and running your node with `ros2 run onboarding <your-node-name>`.
-Try updating the parameters `v` and `d` through the command line and echoing the `drive` topic (using `ros2 topic echo /drive` in another terminal) to see changes.
+You can test your node by building your package with `colcon build --packages-select onboarding` (and then source the newly built code using `source install/setup.bash`)and running your node with `ros2 run onboarding odom_publisher`.
+Try updating the parameters `v` and `d` through the command line (find how in ROS2 Humble documentation) and echoing the `drive` topic to see changes.

 The goal is to get you familiar with the conventions for writing ROS2 nodes and how to implement a publisher, which is used A LOT in robotics projects.

 #### Step 3: Create a publisher/subscriber node

-Create a node for subscribing to the odometry data that you now have a node publishing, manipulating that data, and publishing this new data.
+Create a node called `odom_relay` for subscribing to the odometry data that `odom_publisher` is publishing, manipulating that data, and publishing this new data.
 You will create this node in the same language you wrote your previous one in.

 **requirements:**

 - your subscriber node subscribes to the `drive` topic
-- in the subscriber callback, take the speed and steering angle from the incoming message and multiply both by 3, then publish these new values via another `AckermannDriveStamped` message to a topic named `drive_manipulated`
+- in the subscriber callback, take the speed and steering angle from the incoming message and multiply both by 3, then publish these new values via another `AckermannDriveStamped` message to a topic named `drive_relay`

-You can test your node by spinning up the publisher you wrote previously, and then spinning up this new node and echoing the topics `drive` and `drive_manipulated`.
-If you did it right, `drive_manipulated` should have the speed and steering angles 3 times as large as `drive`.
+You can test your node by spinning up the publisher you wrote previously, and then spinning up this new node and echoing the topics `drive` and `drive_relay`.
+If you did it right, `drive_relay` should have the speed and steering angles 3 times as large as `drive`.

 - Make sure to build your package and re-source the ROS2 overlay again before testing!